V8859/robotGame/README.md

 ### For running in development

 - Clone Git repo
+- Switch to directory if not in correct directory
-- npm install
+- `npm install`
-- npm run dev
+- `npm run dev`

 ### Assumptions